lzwjava/clj-slack/README.md

 A Clojure library designed to let you send message to slack.

-[Slack](https://slack.com) is very powerful tool for company communication.
+[Slack](https://slack.com) is a very powerful tool for company communication.

 Our company use it all day.
 When our user creates a feedback to us , we receive a message in slack channel, so we can respond to our user very quickly.